Long time universality of black-hole lasers: Linear and nonlinear spectra

 Therefore, the fine-tuned BHL solution is never the true ground state of the system.
 This contrasts with the case of the flat-profile configuration, represented in the lower row of Fig. \ref{fig:BHLTopology}, in which the homogeneous BHL solution is still the ground state for cavity lengths below the critical length $X=X_0$.
 Above that length, the true ground state begins to smoothly depart as a function of $X$ from the BHL homogeneous solution, which becomes dynamically unstable \cite{Michel2013}.
-Returning to the fine-tuned BHL solution, its excited-state character, along with the conjecture that only the ground state is dynamically stable \cite{Michel2013,Michel2015}, explains the appearance of the dynamical instability at arbitrarily small nonzero $X$ found in the previous subsection.
+Returning to the fine-tuned BHL solution, its excited-state character, along with the conjecture that only the ground state is dynamically stable \cite{Michel2013,Michel2015}, explains the appearance of the SL mode found in the previous subsection.

-The stationary nonlinear solutions also play a key role in the time evolution of the system since they represent metastable states intercepted during the transient dynamics in which the system stays for some time before collapsing due to their unstable character \cite{Michel2015,deNova2016}.
+The different stationary nonlinear solutions also play a key role in the time evolution of the system, since they represent metastable states intercepted during the transient dynamics in which the system stays for some time before collapsing due to their unstable character \cite{Michel2015,deNova2016}.
 Eventually, only the ground state is expected to be dynamically stable, and hence it is one of the natural ending points of the dynamics.

 In the case of arbitrary $V_0$, the situation is similar because the same families characterize the relevant set of stationary nonlinear GP solutions.
 The main difference with respect to the fine-tuned scenario is that the fine-tuned BHL solution no longer exists and we only have the symmetric and asymmetric configurations available as BHL solutions.
 An important limitation is that each BHL solution $\Psi^{S}_n(x),\Psi^{A}_n(x)$ only exist in a restricted region of the parameter space $(v,X,V_0)$.
 As a result, there are sets of values of $(v,X,V_0)$ for which no initial BHL solutions can be found.
 The family of solutions $\Psi^{\rm SH}_n(x)$ is also present in the generic case.
-In particular, the ground state solution $\Psi^{\rm SH}_0(x)$ also appears for any nonzero length and, as a function of $X$, is smoothly connected to the homogeneous subsonic solution of $X=0$.
+In particular, the ground state solution $\Psi^{\rm SH}_0(x)$ also appears for any nonzero length and, as a function of $X$, is smoothly connected to the homogeneous subsonic solution for $X=0$.
 A complete study of the full spectrum of stationary GP solutions in a square well potential can be found in Ref. \cite{Leboeuf2001}.